MKoushikYadav/project_charity/README.md

 # project_charity
-A website to help people find charity
+A website to help people find charities

 <b> How it works <b>
 A user visits the website and searches for a type of charity or a name in the search bar of the website.
 (Only Indian Charities)